JE-CM/Organized-Storage/documents/user_stories.md

 # USER STORY 24

-## Create OrganizedStorage class for central organization of all backend objects
+## Create OrganizedStorageSelfStorage class for central organization of all backend objects

 - As a front-end developer
-- I want a simplified OrganizedStorage object which will contain all of the objects necessary for the Organized Storage backend, such as all the databases.
+- I want a simplified OrganizedStorageSelfStorge object which will contain all of the objects necessary for the Organized Storage backend's self storge modality, such as all the databases for self storage users and units.
 This object should have functions for common business operations like:
   - add user to self-storage
   - Add user to authorized list for self-storage unit
   - add self-storage unit